Brian D. McLaren

 Grace and Brian McLaren, January 2007

 Brian D. McLaren is an author, speaker, activist, and networker among innovative Christian leaders.
-His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, and Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?
+His dozen-plus books include A New Kind of Christianity, A Generous Orthodoxy, Naked Spirituality, Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road?, and We Make the Road by Walking.
+He is a senior fellow with Auburn Seminary, and a board member and leader in Convergence Network and Center for Progressive Renewal.
 He and his wife, Grace, live in Florida and have four adult children and four grandchildren.
-He's an avid wildlife and outdoors enthusiast.
-His newest book, We Make the Road by Walking, is available now.

 He began his career teaching college English.
 In 1982, he helped form Cedar Ridge Community Church, an innovative, transdenominational church in the Baltimore-Washington region (crcc.org).
 He left teaching in 1986 to become the church's first full-time pastor, and served until 2006, when he left the pastorate to devote full time to writing and speaking.